 - Recommended texts: Principles of Companion Animal Nutrition, McNamara 2014 and Livestock Feed and Feeding 6th edition, Kellems and Church 2010 - The class will use Western Online for distribution of course materials.
-Outlines and/or PowerPoint Presentations for class will be posted on this page in Adobe Acrobat (.pdf) format.
+Outlines and/or PowerPoint Presentations for class will be posted there.
 Most notes will be hand written on board.